Here Are Some Job Ads For The Russian Troll Factory

 The responsibilities included preparing "thematic posts," publishing content, growing social audiences, and monitoring social media, blogs, and groups.

-When it came to skills, the IRA wanted candidates he knew how to write "informational texts" and create an online community.
+When it came to skills, the IRA wanted candidates who knew how to write "informational texts" and create an online community.
 It also asked for applicants with a sense of responsibility, initiative, and an "active life position."

 Another ad for a web programmer offered 60,000 rubles per month, or about $1060.